Your strategic plan needs a plan

 - Provide feedback forums to encourage comments, suggestions.

 Inform External Audiences

-- Convey the importance of a strategic plan and how it will benefit the institution, the community, the world (presidential message).
+- Convey the importance of a strategic plan and how it will benefit the institution or organization, the community, the world (presidential/CEO message).

 - Tell stories that reflect the areas of the strategic plan (including opportunities for comments if appropriate).